-As of now obesity does not have a cure.
-The closest thing that comes to a cure is the substantial reduction in weight that we achieve following bariatrics surgery.
+The closest thing to a cure is the substantial reduction in weight that we at our best obesity centre in Hyderabad achieve following bariatric surgery.
 Even in these patients who have undergone bariatric surgery weight regain could happen after many years following surgery.
 The main reason for obesity being curable is the fact that obesity is the result of multiple genetic abnormalities which are accumulated in a single person.
 It could also be due to some changes at the genetic level which happen in Utero during fetal life or due to environmental exposure in infancy.
 Due to these reasons, the cure of obesity is extremely difficult and has been frustrating.

 BMI or body mass index is the ratio of your weight in kilograms divided by your height in meters square.
 Generally BMI is considered as a measure of the amount of body fat that is stored in your body, which is more true above a BMI of 27 or 28 kg/m².
 Normal BMI is considered between 18.5 to 25 kg/m².
 Even in this BMI, some people do have excess body fat which is stored around the waist.
 This is central obesity and can have adverse consequences in the form of high BP, diabetes, mellitus, and excess cardiovascular risk.